Section 1 - Introduction

 Section 6 - Risk and Insurance

-(26) In engaging in commercial activities, the Faculty or Division assumes additional commercial and reputational risks on behalf of the University.
+(26) In engaging in commercial activities, the College or Division assumes additional commercial and reputational risks on behalf of the University.
 Failure to identify, assess and manage risks effectively may have severe consequences.
 Activity owners must comply with the University’s Risk Management Framework in identifying, assessing and managing the risks of a commercial activity.

 (27) Risks that arise from a commercial activity and which should be considered in developing a business case include: